-Mullen Group has reviewed new and revised standards and interpretations that have been approved by the IASB.
-The following outlines new amendments to accounting standards as issued by the IASB that are applicable to, or may have a future impact on Mullen Group.
+Mullen Group has reviewed new and revised standards and interpretations that have been approved by IFRS Accounting Standards.
+The following outlines new amendments to IFRS Accounting Standards that are applicable to, or may have a future impact on Mullen Group.